-Kitchen cabinets often get neglected when it comes time to clean the kitchen.
-Cleaning kitchen cabinets is definitely not the most exciting thing you can do, but it is a rewarding task.
+Kitchen cabinets often get neglected.
+You can get excited about picking new kitchen towels, or even anticipate cleaning kitchen floors and tables.
+But when it comes to kitchen cabinets, it’s just not the most exciting thing you can do.
+However, it is a rewarding task.
 Once the whole kitchen, including the cabinets, is clean, you can stand back and admire your sparkling work.
 There are many different methods to clean your kitchen cabinets, but we think we’ve found the best way.
 If you want to learn more about how to clean kitchen cabinets (our favorite method involves vinegar), then read on.
 Before you know it, you will have cabinets so clean you’ll wonder how you could have possibly neglected them for so long.

 No matter what material your kitchen cabinets are made of, they probably get dirty quickly.
 Food splatter, grease residue, spills, drips, and gunk from your hands all end up on the surface of your cabinets, whether you know it or not.
 You can use a store-bought cleaner to clean your cabinets if you wish, but we like to use a homemade concoction and a spray bottle.
-Follow the steps below for cleaning kitchen cabinets with vinegar to have cabinets so clean you would eat off of them (though we don’t recommend that).
+We like to clean entire homes with vinegar, and so naturally, that’s our preferred option when it comes to kitchen cabinets.
+Follow the steps below for cleaning kitchen cabinets with a vinegar solution to have cabinets so clean you would eat off of them (though we don’t recommend that).

 If your cabinets are sticky or greasy or haven’t been cleaned in a long time, you may want to add a few drops of liquid dishwashing detergent to the vinegar solution described below.
 If they aren’t filthy and you’re just doing maintenance cleaning, leave the soap out of the mixture since soap can leave a residue that will require you to wipe the cabinets again, and you don’t want to create more work for yourself.
 After assessing whether you need soap or not, mix equal parts distilled white vinegar and warm distilled water in a spray bottle.